wp-plugins/sz-google/readme.txt

 The plugin provides the authorization process in two phases designed by google authenticator, it is possible to strengthen the security of our login screen asking for a code-time.

-**Authenticator Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.
+**Authenticator Functions:** The functions of Authenticator unlike the other components can be used for programming in PHP and allow customization of themes and some default options.

 * `szgoogle_authenticator_check_emergency()`
 * `szgoogle_authenticator_create_secret()`